context-labs/mactop/README.md

 - M1
 - M1 Max
 - M1 Ultra
+- M2
+- M3
+- M3 Max

-(If you have a confirmed working M series chip that is not listed, please open an issue!)
+(If you have a confirmed working M series chip that is not listed, please open an issue, so we may add it here!)

 ## Contributing